 The wine is a nice touch, allowing you to appreciate Greek wine culture alongside the dishes.
 The recipes are provided in digital form, so you can replicate these authentic dishes at home, preserving the experience long after your trip ends.

-- Greek Meze Cooking class and dinner with an Acropolis view
+★ 4.8 · 270 reviews - Traditional Greek cooking class and lunch or dinner with an Acropolis view

 The Reviewers’ Perspective